 Depending on your age, you'll either be very familiar with standing in stadiums or find the concept completely alien.

-To answer the question, though, back in the day, terraces would be chock full of supporters bouncing up and down in singsong to support their team.
+To answer the question, though, back in the day, terraces would be chock-full of supporters bouncing up and down in a singsong to support their team.
 The closeness and the number of people packed together would generate a phenomenal atmosphere.

 Why was standing in football stadiums banned?